-"A diabolic undertaking of a boilermaker with delusions of grandeur!" exclaimed French author Guy de Maupassant after he saw the Eiffel Tower for the first time.
+“A diabolic undertaking of a boilermaker with delusions of grandeur!” exclaimed French author Guy de Maupassant when the Eiffel Tower was built.

 Others called it a “truly tragic street lamp,” a “mast of iron gymnasium apparatus, incomplete, confused and deformed,” a “hideous column with railings, this infundibuliform chicken wire, glory to the wire and the slab, arrow of Notre-Dame of bric-a-brac.”

-Even before construction commenced, the Eiffel Tower was marred by mass protests led by Parisian critics who dubbed the new landmark a "useless and monstrous" eyesore that would taint Paris forever.
+Even before engineer Gustave Eiffel, the man who built the Eiffel Tower, kicked off construction in 1887, the project was marred by mass protests led by Parisian critics who dubbed the new landmark a “useless and monstrous” eyesore that would taint Paris forever.
+However, history certainly had a way of eventually proving such critics wrong.

 Why Was The Eiffel Tower Built?